Welsh Labour: Structure

+Election results

-In recent years there has been some decline for Labour in Wales.
+In recent years, there has been some decline for Labour in Wales.
 The 2009 European Parliament election saw the party fail to come first in an election in Wales for the first time since 1918 (finishing second behind the Conservatives) and in the 2010 general election Labour had its worst general election result in Wales in its history.
 If the swing in Wales were repeated across the UK, the Conservatives would have won a landslide victory of over 100 seats; in some, such as Pontypridd, Welsh Labour lost over 16 per cent of its vote.
 In the 2011 Welsh Assembly elections, Labour regained half the seats in the National Assembly.
 In the 2014 European Parliament election, Labour topped the poll in Wales with a swing of 7.9 percentage points.
 The 2015 general election saw Labour achieve its second lowest vote share in Wales during the post-World War II era.

 In the 2017 general election, the decline in parliamentary elections was reversed – Labour raised its vote share to 48.9 per cent, its highest in a general election in Wales since 1997, winning 28 of the 40 Welsh seats in Westminster.
 However, the 2019 general election saw the party again achieve a fairly poor result by historic standards.
 Contrastingly, the 2021 Senedd election saw the party match its best ever result at a devolved election and almost its best ever vote share.

+In the 2024 general election in Wales, Labour won 27 seats.